 - spring onions

-- The day before you want to cook, wash the chickpeas well then cover with cold water and add 2 tsp baking soda and mix well.
+- The day before you want to cook, wash the chickpeas well, then cover with cold water, add 2 tsp baking soda, and mix well.

 - Pop into the fridge and leave overnight.

-- Next day rinse well and place into a saucepan and add the remaining 2 tsp baking soda, mix well and cover with water by 2-3cm.
+- Next day, rinse well and place into a saucepan, add the remaining 2 tsp baking soda, mix well, and cover with water by 2-3cm.

-- Bring to the boil, skim well and reduce the heat, then simmer for 20-30 minutes or until the peas are cooked, soft but not falling apart.
+- Bring to the boil, skim well, reduce the heat, then simmer for 20-30 minutes or until the peas are cooked, soft but not falling apart.

 - Spoon into a bowl and add salt, pepper and lemon juice and mix well.

-- Taste and adjust if needed, this is all about personal taste, I like lots of garlic and tahini.
+- Taste and adjust seasoning.
+This is all about personal taste.
+I like lots of garlic and tahini.

-- Serve warm with a swirl or extra room temperature tahini, a few of the warm whole peas.
+- Serve warm with a swirl of extra room temperature tahini and a few of the warm whole peas.

-- I also like to sprinkle with lots of chopped fresh parsley or coriander, even and sprinkling of chopped spring onions and a few slices of green chilli.
-Sometimes a little thick yogurt also is a nice addition.
+- I also like to sprinkle with lots of chopped fresh parsley or coriander, even and a sprinkling of chopped spring onions and a few slices of green chilli.
+Sometimes a little thick yoghurt is a nice addition.